Pjältån

 Comprehensive improvements to the entire river

 Between Kilaån and Motala ström, Pjältån flows through a rift valley landscape with deciduous forest, wetlands and occasionally flooded forest.
-Species such as brown trout, river lamprey, eel and stone loach are found here.
+Species such as brown trout, river lamprey, eel and bullhead are found here.
 The Pjältån is particularly important as a breeding ground for sea trout.
-Birds such as kingfishers and Arctic char, as well as mammals such as otters, are also found in the area.
+Birds such as kingfishers and grey wagtail, as well as mammals such as otters, are also found in the area.

-Three migration barriers, including old hydropower plants and a 60-meter culvert, will be removed to restore natural flow and connectivity.
-Habitat and floodplain areas will be restored on channelized sections, totalling 74.6 hectares.
+Three migration barriers, including old hydropower plants and mills that are no longer in operation, as well as a 60-meter culvert, will be removed to restore a more natural flow and connectivity.
+Floodplains will be restored on channelized stretches and habitats will be restored on a total of 74.6 hectares.

-The Pjältån project area is located in the northeastern part of Östergötland County in a landscape characterized by rift valleys in the bedrock and many lakes of varying sizes.
+Pjältån is located in the northeastern part of Östergötland County in a landscape characterized by rift valleys and many lakes of varying sizes.
 Between Kilaån and Motala ström, Pjältån flows through a rift valley landscape with deciduous forest, wetlands and occasionally flooded forest.

-Habitat and wetland restoration will be carried out on a 74.6 hectare stretch
+Habitat and wetland restoration will be implemented on 74.6 hectares

 The area includes Skriketorpsravinen, a nature reserve and Natura 2000 site, where the small watercourse Pjältån has cut deeply through thick layers of fine-grained sediment in the valley bottom.
 The ravine is varied with several smaller side ravines.
 Within the ravine grows broadleaf forest.
 The project area also includes Pjältåns mader, an area south of Skriketorpsravinen where the Pjältån flows through a landscape with wetlands and deciduous swamp forest.